shangsuru/blog/content/ctf/cyberheroines/index.md

 ![In Burp](ctf/cyberheroines/images/goldwasser-3.png)

-Sending the request for the biography to Burp Repeater, we can substitute the _heroine_name_ parameter with the following payload and get the flag:
+Sending the request for the biography to Burp Repeater, we can substitute the _heroine-name_ parameter with the following payload and get the flag:

 ```
 ada'" && cat /flag.txt #